tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 ## Connection ID Example {#connection-id-example}

-Below is an example exchange for DTLS 1.3 using a single connection ID in each direction.
+Below is an example exchange for DTLS 1.3 using a single connection id in each direction.

 Note: The connection_id extension is defined in
 {{?DTLS-CID}}, which is used